 Caring for a sweet gum tree

-Liquidambar does not need pruning but you could remove dead, diseased or crossing branches while the tree is dormant, from November to March.
+Liquidambar tree does not need pruning but you could remove dead, diseased or crossing branches while the tree is dormant, from November to March.
 If your tree is too large, you could try pruning it back by one third – a job best left to a tree surgeon.